-AMC Theaters to limit attendance to 50 people per movie showing
+AMC Theaters to limit attendance to 50 people per showing

 The vast majority of people recover from the new virus.
 According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.

-Ticket sales plunged to their lowest levels in at least 20 years at the weekend box office for U.S. and Canadian theaters.
+Ticket sales plunged to their lowest levels in at least 20 years at the weekend b

+ox office for U.S. and Canadian theaters.
 Not since a quiet September weekend in 2000 has weekend box office revenue been so low, according to data firm Comscore.
 More people went to the movies the weekend after Sept.
 11, 2001.

 Most of Europe’s cinemas have shuttered in recent days, as have theaters in China, India, Lebanon and Kuwait.
 Those closures have already slashed international grosses.
 Health officials are urging for those who can stay home to do so, to help stymie the spread of the virus.